CLIxIndia-Dev/runkittyrun/README.md

 The game design document includes information about how to play and what levels exist can be found in the RunKittyRun GitHub wiki.

 ### Query Parameters
-Run Kitty Run has two settings for configuration:
+Run Kitty Run has three settings for configuration:

 * Logging
 * UI language